noface-0/S-NAS/README.md

 ### Advanced Search Techniques

-S-NAS incorporates two key efficiency technologies from recent research papers by default:
+S-NAS incorporates simplified versions of two key efficiency technologies from recent research papers by default.
+These implementations capture the core concepts while being more practical to implement:

 #### Parameter Sharing (ENAS)